What’s the Difference Between a Cap and a Crown? (Tooth cap vs Crown)

 Durability of Caps vs. Crowns

-Although the lifespan of dental caps is shorter than that of crowns, both can last many years if they’re cared for properly.
+Because dental caps and crowns often refer to the same type of restoration, durability depends largely on the material used, the condition of the tooth, and how well the restoration is maintained.
+Both can last many years if they’re cared for properly.
 Depending on their placement and how well you care for them, they may even last a lifetime.

 Is a Dental Cap Permanent?

 Crowns must be bonded to the treated tooth, so it’s difficult to remove them without fitting an entirely new dental crown.
-Dental caps are easier to remove and replace.
+When patients use the term dental cap, they are usually referring to a permanent crown that is bonded to the tooth and intended to remain in place for many years.

 Summary: Compare Caps vs Crowns for Teeth